 Ease of Use

 Again, you’ll be using your coffee maker daily, so using it should be convenient and straightforward.
-Depending on the type of coffee maker you choose — single-serve, regular drip, or pour over — ease of use can include a carafe that doesn’t spill coffee when you pour, a heating element that automatically turns off, and the ability to make multiple cups of coffee if desired.
+Depending on the type of coffee maker you choose — single-serve, regular drip, or pour-over — ease of use can include a carafe that doesn’t spill coffee when you pour, a heating element that automatically turns off, and the ability to make multiple cups of coffee if desired.
 These may seem like small things to ask for in a coffee maker, but they make a big difference over time when you make coffee every single morning.

-As you can see, more should go into choosing a small coffee maker than picking the tiniest, most compact model.
+As you can see, more should go into choosing a small coffee maker than only thinking about picking the tiniest, most compact model.
 Little differences in how the brewer functions can lead to significant changes in coffee quality and how easy and convenient it is to use the coffee maker.
 Hopefully, these reviews and guidelines have helped you narrow your search and will lead you to the best small coffee maker for your needs.

 Our top pick overall for durability, quick brewing, and the ability to make delicious, full-flavor coffee is the BUNN GRX-B Velocity Brew Home Coffee Brewer.
 This brewer makes high-quality coffee in record time, and it’s likely to last for many, many excellent cups of coffee.

 If you’re looking for the best value and want to give your wallet a bit of a break, we recommend the Bodum 11592-109 Pour Over Coffee Maker.
 It requires a more hands-on approach to brewing, but it’s incredibly affordable and makes lovely coffee.

 Still looking?
 Try one of our other favorite coffee makers: